johanditmar/secure-development-and-deployment/4-secure-your-development-environment.md

   Educate users and trust them to do the right thing.
 Implement functions to verify their activity, and to detect suspicious activity or potential compromise.

 * **Reduce the attack surface of your developer environment**
   Apply the [NCSC end user device guidance](https://www.ncsc.gov.uk/guidance/end-user-device-security) to your development environment.
 Be pragmatic in the selection of your security controls so that you don't hinder development.
-Consider the security mitigation technology provided by devices and operaring systems when selecting your devices and environments.
+Consider the security mitigation technology provided by devices and operating systems when selecting your devices and environments.

 * **Protect access credentials and secret keys**
   Carefully consider how you store and handle credentials that grant access to critical services and systems.
 Using multi-factor authentication will mean that stolen passwords are not sufficient on their own to gain unauthorised access.
 Use a least privilege access model and revoke any credentials which may have been compromised, or are no longer needed.